tfabris/TomServo/README.md

 Where These Meshes Originated:
 ------------------------------

-Most parts were originally from a set of 3D models by @Pack_512 found on the Printables.com web site.
-These were originally intended to print full size puppet parts on a PLA printer.
-However they did not include every part, and the parts they did include needed significant modification for resin printing a small figurine.
-Originals were found at:
+Some of the parts were originally from a set of 3D models by @Pack_512, found on the Printables.com web site:

   - https://www.printables.com/en/model/98987/files

+These were originally intended to print full size puppet parts, on a PLA filament printer.
+However that collection doesn't include every part of Tom, and, those parts needed significant modification before they could be resin printed at a small size.
+You can't simply shrink them down, trust me, I tried that first.
+Certain areas became too thin and just crumbled.
+Some parts needed redesigning so that they could assemble with glue instead of screws, and I had to modify most of the places where the parts dovetail together so that they could fit at the smaller size.
+I modified each of the parts to make them easier to resin-print, paint, and assemble into a model, as well as changing some of the parts to be a little more screen-accurate.

+I added barrel surface detail to the @Pack_512 barrel part: I created the external texture file "BarrelWoodgrain.png", made a UV map for it, and added the Displacement Map modifier to the barrel in the Blender file.
+The original layers for the texture file are found in "BarrelWoodgrain.xcf", which is also included for convenience, and can be edited in GIMP if needed.

 The hoverskirt, doll hands, and skirt rim were modeled from scratch by me, Tony Fabris.

-I have made many modifications to @Pack_512's parts to make them more screen-accurate, easier to resin-print, and easier to paint and assemble into a model.

-I added barrel surface detail to the @Pack_512 barrel part, done as a Displacement Map modifier in the Blender file, using a UV map and the external file "BarrelWoodgrain.png".
-The original layers for the PNG are found in "BarrelWoodgrain.xcf", which is also included for convenience, and can be opened in GIMP if needed.

 #### Reference Materials: